mpitx/arch.cluster/README.markdown

 8. Reboot into new system

-9. Ensure `salt` is setup correctly
+9. Ensure `salt` is setup correctly:

-    *   Add the new node's key on the master node
+    Add the new node's key on the master node

-    *   Allow salt to configure the box
+    Allow salt to configure the box

-    *   Reboot
+    Reboot

 [archConfigNetwork]:[https://wiki.archlinux.org/index.php/Configuring_network]
 [this]:[https://github.com/mpitx/arch.cluster.git]